denisab85/UofM/Assignments/A3/set/Readme.txt

 //-----------------------------------------

 Set Trial 1
+	Does not handle maximum integer of 2147483647

 Set Trial 2
+	Does not handle maximum integer of 2147483647 Intersection creates a private object that is never freed

 Set Trial 3
+	Does not handle maximum integer of 2147483647 Performs incorrect union if there are common items in the sets

 Set Trial 4
+	Does not handle maximum integer of 2147483647 Comparing 2 equal sets gives "False" instead of "True" Results for other operations are shadowed by incorrect 'equals'

 Set Trial 5
+	Trying to handle maximum integer of 2147483647 leads to infinite loop

 Set Trial 6
+	Does not handle maximum integer of 2147483647 Performs incorrect diff if there are common items in the sets Performs incorrect intersetcion if the sets are not equal or not both empty.

 Set Trial 7
+	Does not handle maximum integer of 2147483647
+	Union gives incorrect results if at least 1 of the sets is not empty (i.e. only correctly unites 2 empty sets) Performs incorrect diff if the sets are not equal or not both empty.
+	Performs incorrect intersection if there are common items in the sets.